Our place in the bikepacking world.

 (She, Her) Custom Framebags

 Allie is a laid-back dreamer who one day hopes to have some goats and a farm in the mountains.
 She loves being a part of the Rockgeist family and helping people find gear that will fuel their adventures.
-When she’s not in the shop, she spends her time hiking, paddling, and camping with her boyfriend and two dogs.
+When she’s not in the shop, she spends her time hiking, paddling, and camping with her two dogs.

 (She, They) Universal Gear